szarta/srg_collection_manager_app/README.md

 ### 3. Add Cards to Folders
    - Open a folder → Tap **+** button
-   - Search by card name or rules text
-   - Use filters: Card Type, Attack Type, Play Order, Division
+   - **Search Page**: Enter search terms and select filters (Card Type, Attack Type, Play Order, Division, Deck Card Number)
-   - Select a card and enter quantity
+   - Tap **Search** button to see results
+   - **Results Page**: Browse matching cards, tap to add with quantity
+   - Back button returns to search to refine filters
    - Same card can be in multiple folders with different quantities

 ### 4. Manage Cards in Folders